 About me

-I’m a Leeds, Yorkshire based author-illustrator.
+I’m a Leeds, Yorkshire based artist, illustrator and author.
 My mission is to delight and inspire people of all ages through my artwork, stories and teaching.
 Ever since I began drawing as a young child, I’ve been committed to the craft of making imaginative and beautifully finished artworks.
-Nothing fulfils me more than creating a painting, story or workshop that helps people feel excited and inspired.
+Nothing fulfils me more than creating a painting or story that excites and inspires.

-My first love is illustration and I’ve been very lucky to illustrate for well-known international clients in my career.
-Along the way I taught at Massachusetts College of Art and Design and, when I moved to Scotland, I began to lead illustration and bookmaking workshops with children and young people in schools, libraries and art centres.
-I exhibited my work at galleries and art fairs.
+My first love was illustration and I’ve been very lucky to illustrate for well-known international clients in my career.
+Along the way I taught Illustration at Massachusetts College of Art and Design.
+I moved to Scotland, where I illustrated books for US publishers, exhibited my personal artwork at galleries and art fairs and led creative workshops in schools, libraries and art centres.

 I never expected to become an author as well as an artist.
 But the idea of writing an illustrated novel crept into my head and wouldn’t go away.
 I started writing The Blackhope Enigma while I was at home with a bad cold.
 I had no idea how to write a novel but I felt so strongly about the story, I kept going.
 It was inspired by my love of Renaissance paintings (the kind with lots of buildings, people and animals), labyrinths and mazes, old maps, Scottish castles and mystery stories.

 The final book in The Blackhope Enigma trilogy, The Shadow Lantern, was inspired by my interest in magic lanterns and their painted glass slides, ghosts and spirit photography – and I knew I wanted the trilogy to end in Blackhope Tower at Halloween.
-I had a great time writing the first draft on the atmospheric island of Suomenlinna in Finland and editing it back in the UK.
 Although it was very sad to say goodbye to my teenage characters, Sunni and Blaise, writing their magical stories was as fantastic a journey for me as it was for them.

 Barrington Stoke published Yellow Rabbit, illustrated by Rich Watson, which is the (almost) true story of my lost stuffed yellow rabbit.
-Barrington Stoke also published my short illustrated novel for ages 12+, Jet Black Heart.
-It’s a dark time travel story inspired by the dramatic coast of the North Yorkshire Moors (I had recently moved to Yorkshire from Scotland).
+My next illustrated novel for ages 12+, Jet Black Heart, is a dark time travel story inspired by the dramatic coast of the North Yorkshire Moors.
 I sometimes wonder whether I would have set off on this path if I hadn’t moved to the United Kingdom.
-These islands’ mysterious landscapes, rich mythology and dramatic history are endlessly fascinating and they have provided me with rich material for stories and sketchbooks, paintings and other visual arts projects.
+These islands’ mysterious landscapes, rich mythology and dramatic history are endlessly fascinating and they have provided me with rich material for my artwork and stories.
+I now live in Yorkshire, whose history and landscape have brought me new inspiration.

-In 2015 I began teaching on the new BA (Honours) Illustration course at Leeds Arts University (formerly Leeds College of Art) and I have been proud to contribute to this dynamic academic programme with its outstanding students and staff.
-Though I stepped away from my Senior Lecturer role, I’m still an occasional Visiting Lecturer.
-I also lead occasional talks and workshops in schools and libraries.
+In 2015 I joined the BA (Honours) Illustration course at Leeds Arts University (formerly Leeds College of Art) as a Senior Lecturer.
+Though I’ve now stepped away from my role, I’m proud to have contributed to this dynamic academic programme with its outstanding students and staff.

 Why not sign up for my mailing list?
 You’ll receive a monthly email from me with exclusive updates on my paintings and prints for sale, upcoming books and events.